Canop/bacon/README.md

 The `bacon.toml` file may evolve with the features and settings of your project and should be added to source control.

+## Optional features

+Some bacon features can be disabled or enabled at compilation:

+* `"clipboard"` - disabled by default : necessary for the `copy-unstyled-output` internal
+* `"sound"` - enabled by default : necessary for the `play-sound` internal

 ## Licences